Stocks regain their footing a day after big tech sell-off

-NEW YORK (AP) — Stocks remained shaky in morning trading on Wall Street Wednesday, following the previous day's sell-off.
+NEW YORK (AP) — Stocks shook off a wobbly start and gained ground in late morning trading on Wall Street Wednesday, after a big sell-off of tech stocks a day earlier.
 It’s the latest turbulence for the market as traders brace for more earnings reports from major U.S. companies this week.

 It has been a volatile week for major indexes, which rallied to a strong finish late Monday only to slump on Tuesday.